Nadcab logo

 How Does a Crypto Token Work?

 A crypto token works through a system called a smart contract, which is a small program stored on a blockchain.
 This program defines how the digital asset is created, transferred, and used.
-Once added to the blockchain, it cannot be changed, making the system fair and secure.
+Once deployed on the blockchain, the smart contract usually cannot be changed unless upgrade rules are already built into it.

 Here is how the process works in simple steps: